 Key Issues

 Risk drivers Risk drivers Risk drivers

 New accounting standards Disruptions from natural Emergence of NBFIs as major

 & regulations disasters players in the ECCU

+2 3

 Impact Impact Impact

 • Compliance with new International Financial Reporting Standards (IFRS) is human resource intensive especially for a small staff complement.
 It has also resulted in an increase in audit fees.
 Disruption of the Mortgage Bank's operations.
 Significant infrastructural damage and deterioration of asset quality of primary lender may lead to higher impairment.
 Decline in traditional markets.
 Emergence of new target market.
 Higher risk assumed from growing exposure to NBFIs.

 Mitigants Mitigants Mitigants

-• Increased expenditure on training in risk management. • Formalize business continuity plan. • Target NBFIs to grow mortgage loans portfolio.
+• Increased expenditure on training in risk management. • Formalize business continuity plan.
+Target NBFIs to grow mortgage loans portfolio.

-• Ongoing engagement with internal and external auditors.
-Invested in offsite backup and increase insurance coverage on property and equipment.
-Increase diversification of • Tailor eligibility assessments to NBFIs while limiting concentration per primary lender.
+Ongoing engagement with internal and external auditors. • Invested in offsite backup and increase insurance coverage on property and equipment.
+Tailor eligibility assessments to NBFIs while limiting concentration per primary lender.

-assets outside of the ECCU.
+• Increase diversification of assets outside of the ECCU.

-Key Issues continued

-Risk drivers Risk drivers Risk drivers

-New Entrants to the Money and Capital Market ("MCM") in the ECCU Increased bargaining power of customers Lackluster Secondary Mortgage Market

-4 Impact 5 Impact 6 Impact

-The Mortgage Bank may be required to pay higher costs to attract funding due to the increased competition.
+Key Issues continued Risk drivers Risk drivers Risk drivers New Entrants to the Money and Capital Market ("MCM") in the ECCU Increased bargaining power of customers Lackluster Secondary Mortgage Market Impact 5 Impact 6 Impact The Mortgage Bank may be required to pay higher costs to attract funding due to the increased competition.
 Increased expenditure on marketing and product propositioning.
 Customers are demanding higher interest rates.
-Existing investors can divest instruments in the ECCU and switch resources to regional and international issuers. • Erosion of our traditional source of income.

-Mitigants Mitigants Mitigants

-The Mortgage Bank is working towards increasing its credit ratings.
+Existing investors can divest instruments in the ECCU and switch resources to regional and international issuers.
+Erosion of our traditional source of income.
+Mitigants Mitigants Mitigants The Mortgage Bank is working towards increasing its credit ratings.
 Adopted a new marketing strategy of increasing face-to-face contact with its target market.
-The Mortgage Bank intends to fill the existing void for investment grade instruments on the MCM.
-The Mortgage Bank intends to seek symbiotic relationships with new entrants.
-Continually and actively monitor the external environment in order to identify customer needs and anticipate competitive actions.
-Offer more attractive instruments on the Eastern Caribbean Securities Market (ECSM) by increasing the coupon rates.
-The Mortgage Bank has switched its main emphasis to investing in fixed income instruments on the international capital market.
-The Mortgage Bank has targeted NBFIs to grow its mortgage loans portfolio
+The Mortgage Bank intends to Continually and actively monitor the external environment in order to identify customer needs and anticipate competitive actions.
+Offer more attractive instruments on the Eastern Caribbean Securities Market The Mortgage Bank has switched its main emphasis to investing in fixed income instruments on the international capital market.
+The Mortgage Bank has targeted NBFIs to grow its mortgage loans portfolio fill the existing void for investment grade instruments on the MCM. • The Mortgage Bank intends to (ECSM) by increasing the coupon rates. seek symbiotic relationships with new entrants.